 OV REQUIREMENT: OV shall provide an interface to configure mDNS/UPnP relay and its associated service sharing rules.
 This is defined in section 5.4.1

-OV REQUIREMENT: The OV(mDNS/UPnp application) shall interact with application/HAM to get a list of access role profiles, vlan, username, location (known to HAM either by configuration or via registration/authentication) from which the administrator can create service sharing rules..
+OV REQUIREMENT: The OV(mDNS/UPnp application) shall interact with application/HAM to get a list of access role profiles, vlan, username, location (known to HAM either by configuration or via registration/authentication) from which the administrator/end-user can create service sharing rules..

 OV REQUIREMENT: The number of clients to be supported is 5000 and number of services is 1000.